 Aside from being an insufficient representation of the skills, the standards also erroneously align certain work-readiness and cross-disciplinary competencies only within the more advanced skill levels, as in the case above for digital literacy for example.

-This implies that digital literacy -- for example, is a skill only developed at the higher competencies, when in fact each year tens of thousands of lower-level AEFLA participants do develop these skills.
+This implies that digital literacy -- for example -- is a skill only developed at the higher competencies.
+But in fact, each year tens of thousands of lower-level AEFLA participants do develop these skills.
 Their performance is simply not captured in existing performance measures!
 This prevents adult education providers and states from being able to demonstrate the valuable impact their services are having on the lives of individual learners and the businesses that employ them.

 The pandemic has vividly taught us that digital literacy can be widely implemented in adult education programs nationally well below level 5, and indeed can be measured in participants as low as Level 1.